- Understanding Chronic Kidney Disease

-There are many factors that can contribute to CKD—most commonly, diabetes and high blood pressure.
+There are many factors that can contribute to kidney disease—most commonly, diabetes and high blood pressure.
 But even people who’ve taken excellent care of their health can be at risk for CKD.Learn what causes CKD

 Are you at risk?

-Symptoms of CKD don’t show up until the late stages, when irreversible damage is already done.
+Symptoms of chronic kidney disease don’t show up until the late stages, after irreversible damage is already done.
 Be proactive—early diagnosis is key!
-Get screened for CKD if you have any known risks factors like diabetes or high blood pressure.Find out about screenings
+Get screened for CKD if you have any known risk factors like diabetes or high blood pressure.Find out about screenings

 Discover how to thrive with kidney disease by taking a free class.
 You’ll learn kidney basics and tips for managing kidney disease as well as treatment choices for kidney failure.Learn more now